Improving Canada’s Access to Mental Health & Substance Use Support

 We had just 9 weeks to review and address a large portion of a government website, covering two complex topics with extensive resources and content.

-We used a multi-method approach, reviewing existing content and practices from similar organizations, supported by diverse participant feedback.
+We used a mixed-method approach, reviewing existing content and practices from similar organizations, supported by diverse participant feedback.
 Each phase delivered detailed reports with actionable insights for potential redesign.

 Heuristic Analysis